 Wednesday Morning, 3 AM arrived as Simon and Garfunkel were still finding their inner voice, if not their actual ones.

-Their debut album, released in October 1964, is perhaps best known for including the original, acoustic version of "The Sound of Silence" -- and then for nearly ending what turned out to be a hall-of-fame partnership.
+Their debut album, released on Oct.
+19, 1964, is perhaps best known for including the original, acoustic version of "The Sound of Silence" – and then for nearly ending what turned out to be a hall-of-fame partnership.

 Dylan's acoustic songs, in fact, had a noticeable influence on Wednesday Morning, 3 AM.
 Simon and Garfunkel offered a tame version of "Times They Are a-Changing," and also included "Peggy-O," which Dylan regularly covered during his early days.
 Moreover, Simon's "He Was My Brother" owes no small debt to the his influence.
 But Dylan had moved on, and Simon and Garfunkel needed to as well.
 Instead, Wednesday Morning, 3 AM veered into too-precious reductions of Everly Brothers-style harmonizing, without the fully formed literary weight that marked their later successes.
 And their choice of source material didn't help.
 An album-opening take on the gospel-folk song "You Can Tell the World" is more energetic than it is emotionally resonant.
 "Go Tell It on the Mountain" was just as ubiquitous at this point, at the tail-end of the folk-revival era, as it was uninteresting.